abpuccini/maternal-mortality-project/README.md

 ![State Mortality Rates](Images/Comparison_of_Medicaid_Coverage.PNG)

 - Visualized the Mortality Ratio of States that decided to not expand their medicaid coverage.
-Drop down selection was included to allow for exploration of coverage (or lack there of) by year.
+Drop down selection was included to allow for exploration of coverage (or lack thereof) by year.

 ![State Mortality Rates](Images/MMR_No_Expansion.JPG)